samgos/Reddbot/readme.md

   * If you correctly added your SSH keys you'll get signed in
   * Edit ssh config
     * `sudo nano /etc/ssh/sshd_config`
-* Edit these two entries in the config file.
+* Edit this entry in the config file.
-	 * `PermitRootLogin no`
  	 * `PasswordAuthentication yes`
 * Add this entry at the bottom of the config file.
 	 * `AllowUsers reddcoin`